Community Investment Explorer 2.0: About the Data

 For questions about the CIE 2.0, email Mike Eggleston.

-i Data from USDA’s programs–the Multi-Family Housing Guarantee Program and the Business and Industry Guarantee Program–were acquired through a data sharing agreement.
+- Data from U.S. Department of Agriculture programs—the Multi-Family Housing Guarantee Program and the Business and Industry Guarantee program—were acquired through a data-sharing agreement.
 Otherwise, all program data is publicly available.

-1 It omits data from USDA's two programs included in the CIE – Multi-Family Housing Guarantee Program and Business and Industry Guarantee Program – as those data were acquired through a data sharing agreement between USDA and the Federal Reserve Bank of St. Louis.
+- This file omits data from the two USDA programs included in the CIE—Multi-Family Housing Guarantee program and Business and Industry Guarantee program—as those data were acquired through a data-sharing agreement between USDA and the Federal Reserve Bank of St. Louis.